 - Bad and invalid emails;

 - Uninterested recipients who are likely to report you;

 - Difficulty to identify possible customers;

-- Difficulty to measure your strategy results;
+- Difficulty in measuring your strategy results;

-The main reason for investing time and effort on marketing strategies is to increase your authority with your customers.
+The main reason for investing time and effort in marketing strategies is to increase your authority with your customers.
 If any of the risks mentioned above do happen, it would mean getting the opposite result.

 What should I do if I am already in an email blacklist?

 After you check your email or domain and confirm that you have been blacklisted, you need to check their policy to find a way to be removed from it.